310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Tetora serious %}
 Ossu.
-He only does it at very specific intervals, though, so it's not like it's interfering with Ryuseitai’s schedule or anything.
+He only does it at very specific intervals, though, so it’s not like it’s interfering with Ryuseitai’s schedule or anything.
 {% endbubble %}

 {% bubble Shinobu %}